Performance Breakdown

 For cleaning areas high up, users can use the wand for added reach.

-One of my favorites configurations is this.
+One of my favorite configurations is this.

 The soft roller is attached directly to the body for cleaning areas such as stairs.
 Its 360-degree steering makes the Omni the best at cleaning non-carpeted stairs.